RuntimeError123/hass-mc66c/README.md

 - username (optional)

     If authentication on the MQTT broker is required, please specify the username.
-If this setting is not defined, no authentication will be attempted.
+If this setting removed from the configration, no authentication will be attempted.
 I recommend protecting MQTT with a username and a strong password.

 - password (optional)

     If authentication on the MQTT broker is required, please specify the password.
+This setting requires a username to be defined.

 - certificate (optional)

     Specify a certificate to verify the connection to the MQTT broker.
 Might be /etc/ssl/certs/ca_certificates.crt when the server certificate has been signed by a generally trusted authority.
-If this setting is not defined, plain text MQTT will be used.
+If this setting is removed from the configuration, plain text MQTT will be used.
 I recommend using ssl/tls.

 - tls_version (optional)